The llmedge-examples repo demonstrates multiple real-world uses.

 forceSequentialLoad = trueis essential for mobile devices; it loads components (T5 encoder, Diffusion model, VAE) one by one to keep peak memory low. - Frame Count: Generating 8-16 frames takes significant time.
 Provide progress feedback.

-- LLMEdgeManager: This activity uses the high-level
+- LLMEdge: This activity uses the high-level

 LlavaVisionActivity

-Demonstrates vision-capable LLM integration using LLMEdgeManager.
+Demonstrates vision-capable LLM integration using LLMEdge.

 Key patterns: